ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 EOC
 ~~~

-> **WARNING**: in step 5, the start/stop and promote/demote order for these
+In step 5, the start/stop and promote/demote order for these
-> resources must be asymetrical: we __MUST__ keep the master IP on the master
+resources must be asymetrical: we __MUST__ keep the master IP on the master
-> during its demote process so the standbies receive everything during the
+during its demote process so the standbies receive everything during the
-> master shutdown.
+master shutdown.
-{: .warning}

 Note that the values for `timeout` and `interval` on each operation are based
 on the minimum suggested value for PAF Resource Agent.
-These values should be adapted depending on the context.
+These values should be
+adapted depending on the context.